jetbrains-infra/terraform-aws-acm-certificate/README.md

 ## About
-Terraform module to create TLS certificate from AWS ACM
+Terraform module to create TLS certificate in AWS ACM

 Features:
 * Multiple domains support (SAN)
 * Auto validation using DNS

 Limitations:
-* all DNS zone should be in the same AWS account
+* All DNS zone should be in the same AWS account

 ## Usage